GHuangJiawen/GHuangJiawen.github.io/_pages/project-review.md

 **{{title}}**
 This is my project review.
 It was written on {{ page.date }} and falls under the category of: {{ page.category }}.

-I was browsing the website and came across a data set and visualization on the number of COVID-19 vaccine infections and deaths, and I thought it was an interesting thing to analyze.
+I was surfing the Web and came across a data set and visualization on the number of COVID-19 infections and deaths, and I thought it was interesting and wanted to analyze it.

 **Url**：[PROJECT REVIEW IDEA](https://www.reuters.com/world-coronavirus-tracker-and-maps/)